 - Winter accommodation - 350 finishers and 320 weanlings

-The maternal herd yearlings (~116) are grazed for their second season and wintered in Johnstown castle prior to slaughter - see Genetics and breeds - Rob Prendiville (pdf).
+For a number of years, the maternal herd yearlings (~116) were grazed for their second season and wintered in Johnstown castle prior to slaughter - see Genetics and breeds - Rob Prendiville (pdf).

-Reared calves are typically obtained in May/June.
-They are let out to grass and supplemented with 1kg of concentrate/head/day.
-The calves are rehoused in November and fed good quality silage ad lib and 1.5-2kg concentrates, with spring turnout typically the end of February/beginning of March, weather depending.
+For the dairy-beef trials, reared calves are typically obtained in May/June.
+They are let out to grass and supplemented with 1.0 kg of concentrate/head/day.
+The calves are rehoused in November and fed good quality silage ad lib and 1.5-2.0 kg concentrates, with spring turnout typically the end of February/beginning of March, weather depending.

 The aim is to finish the heifers at 19-21months of age (October/November), being fed 2.5 kg concentrate DM for 60 days pre-slaughter.
 The steers are finished between 21 and 26 months of age.